actonmass/actonmass.org/_pages/about-us.md

 ---
-layout: default
 permalink: /about-us/
 title: About us
+layout: default
 team:
   - name: Matt Miller
     photo: /img/team/matt.png
     link: https://www.linkedin.com/in/matthew-miller-91293236/
     text: Matt is co-founder and Treasurer for Act on Mass.
 Prior to his work at Act on Mass, he has held positions as Field Director and Campaign manager on local electoral races (City Council & State Rep) in the Boston area.
 Matt is heavily involved in grassroots organizing on various issues especially housing & single-payer healthcare.
 Matt lives in Brighton.
   - name: Connie Lu
     photo: /img/team/connie.png
     link: https://www.linkedin.com/in/connie-lu-63795a8/
-    text: |
+    text: >
       Connie is co-founder and Design Director for Act on Mass.
 She has volunteered for local, state, and national electoral and advocacy campaigns and community planning projects.
 She works as an environmental consultant and enjoys art and design.
 Connie lives in Somerville.
   - name: Sean McFarland
     photo: /img/team/seanmac.png
     text: Sean is co-founder and Clerk for Act on Mass.
 He has been involved in a volunteer and organizer capacity with a variety of local, state, and national electoral and advocacy campaigns.
 Sean lives in Cambridge.
 ---
+For Press Contacts: reach out to [info@actonmass.org](mailto:info@actonmass.org)

 # About us

 ## What we do

-- Education: We keep track of what is happening in the State House and publish it online.
+* Education: We keep track of what is happening in the State House and publish it online.
-- Transparency: We track important votes and data on our website.
+* Transparency: We track important votes and data on our website.
-- Advocacy: We also track progressive bills in the Massachusetts State House, and puts pressure on legislators to do their jobs.
+* Advocacy: We also track progressive bills in the Massachusetts State House, and puts pressure on legislators to do their jobs.

 ## Increasing Transparency